 PIA is one of the only VPN providers to offer a full app for Linux users, complete with a graphical user interface.
 The few other providers that even bother making Linux apps usually settle for command-line interfaces.

 Users can customize the layout of their apps.
 Elements of the interface can be reordered or removed entirely.
 There are also dark and light themes to choose from.

-PIA boasts a few cool features that you won’t find on many other VPNs.
+While the PIA’s app design could be easier to navigate, it does boast a few cool features that you won’t find on many other VPNs.
 These include:

-- A snooze function to temporarily disconnect the VPN for a few minutes
+- A snooze function to temporarily disconnect the VPN for a few minutes (not available on iOS)

 - A “private browser” for iOS and Android.
 This is a more secure and private browser than the stock Chrome and Safari browsers that come built into smartphones.
 It must be installed as a separate app.